bennovankeulen/txtdtracker/README.md

 # Txtdtracker
-Turn your favourite textprocessor into a DAW; powered by SoX, AWK and the shell.

 Txtdtracker is an AWK-script with many hats.
 It can be:
 * a simple score player
 * a SoX/shell preprocessor (tested with Bash)
-* a music programming language interpreter [with SoX and shell syntax]
+* a music programming language interpreter, with SoX and shell syntax
 * a one channel tracker